3JoB/teler-waf/README.md

 **Dependencies**:

-* ~~gcc (GNU Compiler Collection) should be installed & configured to compile teler-waf.~~ This branch removes the CGO dependency, which means that gcc is no longer needed, but at the cost of losing regular expression support for perl syntax.
+* ~~gcc (GNU Compiler Collection) should be installed & configured to compile teler-waf.~~ This branch removes the CGO dependency, which means that gcc is no longer needed. ~~, but at the cost of losing regular expression support for perl syntax.~~ Withdrawing the foreword, I used regexp2's RE2 mode instead of pcre and it worked.

 To install teler-waf in your Go application, run the following command to download and install the teler-waf package: